Leo Percovich: Personal life

+Percovich was born in Montevideo to a family of Croatian descent and was named after the Italian astronomer Galileo Galilei.
 In December 2017, Percovich and his family were seriously injured after the vehicle he was driving in plummeted off a bridge.
 He personally suffered from "slight injuries", his youngest daughter Antonella was killed, whereas his other two children, son Pietro and daughter Valentina, were seriously injured and left in critical condition.
 His wife Juliana suffered from a fractured pelvis.
 His older daughter Valentina died a week later.